phyunsj/node-red-to-access-thingwrox/README.md

 var result = Resources["ContentLoaderFunctions"].PostJSON(params);
 ```

-Node-RED executes an appropriate action based on the payload recevied by `http in (POST /alerts)` node.
+Node-RED executes an appropriate action based on the payload received by `http in` node.
+In this example, simply display `msg.payload`.

 ## Related Posts